jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 method negotiation resists attacks because it is protected by the mutually authenticated TLS tunnel established.
-Selection of TEAP as an authentication method does not limit the potential inner authentication methods, so TEAP should be selected when available.
+Selection of TEAP as an authentication method does not limit the potential inner methods, so TEAP should be selected when available.

-An attacker cannot readily determine the inner EAP method used, except perhaps by traffic analysis.
+An attacker cannot readily determine the inner method used, except perhaps by traffic analysis.
 It is also important that peer implementations limit the use of credentials with an unauthenticated or unauthorized server.